 What Causes a Slow Website?

 A slow website is usually caused by a few common issues.
-If your site takes too long to load, one or more of these could be the problem.
+If your website is taking too long to load, one or more of these could be the problem.

 1. Unoptimized Images